lukaemon/mission-sae/README.md

 `<reading note>` [A Primer on the Inner Workings of Transformer-based Language Models](http://arxiv.org/abs/2405.00208)

 Linear probe learns feature predefined by human.
 It's a targeted operation and limited by human imagination.
 SAE learns many features without supervision, but the problem is making sense of them.
 Just realized that even though topk SAE paper is short, it's very comprehensive:
-1. Replace l1 with topk function to deal with shrinkage.
+1. SAE training recipe plus one important upgrade: replace l1 with topk function to deal with shrinkage.
 2. Scaling law wrt MSE.
 3. Downstream loss and flops equivalent % as quality proxies to feature.
 4. Linear probe.